 Up to 70 per cent of visitors for the Golden Oldies event are expected to travel from overseas, and 20 per cent from outside Canterbury.
 They will be encouraged to experience the city’s attractions and regional highlights as well as travelling further afield to see more South Island and New Zealand visitor attractions.

-To date athletes from Australia, Argentina, Brazil, Canada, USA, UK, Germany Japan, Hong Kong, South Africa, Russia and the Pacific Islands have registered.
+To date athletes from Australia, Argentina, Brazil, Canada, USA, UK, Germany Japan, Hong Kong (China), South Africa, Russia and the Pacific Islands have registered.